-Be a current NCC student, have earned at least 9 credits of college-level work with at least 6 credits in General Education courses, and have earned a minimum cumulative GPA of 3.30
+Current NCC student, having earned at least 9 credits of collegelevel work with at least 6 credits in General Education courses, and have earned a minimum cumulative GPA of 3.30.

-3. Be a transfer student from another college/university, have earned a minimum cumulative GPA of 3.30, and have transferred at least 9 credits of college-level work with at least 6 credits in General Education courses
+Transfer student from another college/university, have earned a minimum cumulative GPA of 3.30, and have transferred at least 9 credits of college-level work with at least 6 credits in General Education courses.

-4. Be a transfer student who has completed 6 credits in another college's honors program with a cumulative GPA of at least 3.20 (the minimum GPA required of NCC Honors Program students to maintain program status).
+Transfer student who has completed 6 credits in another college's honors program with a cumulative GPA of at least \3.20. (\The minimum GPA required of NCC Honors Program students

+APPLICATION PROCESS

-APPLICATION PROCESS To apply to the Honors Program, the student must complete the following requirements:
+To apply to the Honors Program, the student must complete an application form available from the Honors Program Coordinator, Admissions Office, or Advising Center.